-This easy creamed spinach is a delicious side dish to serve with any family meal.
+This easy creamed spinach is an absolutely delicious side dish to serve with any family meal.
 Not only does it taste great, but it also has a creamy texture that goes well with a variety of main dishes.

 Kitchen Time Savers

 We’ve always enjoyed a variety of vegetables served in any number of ways.
 I also like to cut corners wherever I can, one reason why I like to use canned soups.

 Although some people will only use fresh mushrooms, I like to have the canned variety on hand.